 Olomouc (pronounced OH-la-mootz), the historic capital of Moravia in the east of the Czech Republic, is known for its cheese.
 Non-Moravian Czechs figure there are two types of people in the world: Olomouc cheese-lovers and sane people.
 The syrečky cheese — which is aged under hunks of meat — is so much part of this region's identity that when the European Union tried to forbid the product, the Czech government negotiated for special permission to continue to rot their milk in the time-honored Olomouc tradition.

 As in Prague, the centerpiece of the town square is a huge medieval astronomical clock.
-Destroyed in World War II, today's version was rebuilt in 1953 by the Communists — with their flair for propaganda.
+Destroyed in World War II, today's version was rebuilt in the 1950s by the Communists — with their flair for propaganda.
 In the Social Realist style of the Communist era, rather than saints and Marys, you have earnest chemists and heroic mothers.
-High noon is marked by a proletarian parade as, for six minutes, a mechanical conga line of milkmaids, clerks, smithies, medics, and teachers — are celebrated as the champions of everyday society.
+High noon is marked by a proletarian parade as, for six minutes, a mechanical conga line of milkmaids, clerks, smithies, medics, and teachers are celebrated as the champions of everyday society.

 Olomouc's few surviving Communist-era lamp posts come with twin 1970s-era speakers.
 To locals they also come with poignant memories.
 These were the blaring mouthpieces of governmental boasting of successes ("This year, we will have tangerines for Christmas") and calling people to action ("There will be no school tomorrow as all will join the farmers in the fields for an abundant harvest").